 Agent-based Modelling of Social Systems

 Individuals live in groups!
-Their weave of dynamical and differentiated interactions results in complex societies, whose properties and ruling principles can only be fully unravelled when studying the underlying social system from a formal standpoint.
+Their weave of dynamical and differentiated interactions results in complex societies, whose properties and ruling principles can only be fully unraveled when studying the underlying social system from a formal standpoint.

 In this course, we use agent-based modelling as a bottom-up tool to study social systems.
 Agents have internal degrees of freedom (opinions, strategies), the ability to perceive and to change their environment, and to interact with other agents.
-Their (inter)actions result in collective dynamics with emergent properties that need to be analysed and understood quantitatively.
+Their (inter)actions result in collective dynamics with emergent properties that need to be analyzed and understood quantitatively.

 While the lectures focus on the theoretical foundations of agent-based modelling, they are illustrated on a more practical level in weekly exercise classes.

 - Lecturers: Dr. Giacomo Vaccario, Dr. Christian Zingg, Georges Andres

 - Course ID: 363-0543-00L